HamadAli248/If-else-Challenges/README.md

 ### `node (File Name)`

 Runs the app in the development mode.<br>
-Results are prnted out in Terminal
+Results are printed out in Terminal